Slushi-Github/Redmi_Note_12S_Assets/README.md

 Of course, you must already have the bootloader unlocked on your phone, and have the necessary drivers in your PC to recognize it in Fastboot mode, right? ok.

+(All the images that you will see in this section, were taken by me, even the recovery images.)

 Download `orangeFox.img` from this repository, and also `bootOriginal.img`

 Why download the `bootOriginal.img`? because we need it after flashing the recovery, put that file to the SD of your phone, preferably in a specific folder for your convenience.